1987 Maryland train collision

 On January 4, 1987, two trains collided on Amtrak's Northeast Corridor main line near Chase, Maryland, United States, at Gunpow Interlocking.
-Amtrak train 94, the Colonial, (now part of the Northeast Regional) traveling north from Washington, D.C., to Boston, crashed at over 100 mph into a set of Conrail locomotives running light (without freight cars) which had fouled the mainline.
+Amtrak train 94, the Colonial, (now part of the Northeast Regional) traveling north from Washington, D.C., to Boston, crashed at over 100 mph into a set of Conrail locomotives running light (without freight cars) that had fouled the mainline.
 Fourteen passengers on the Amtrak train died, as well as the Amtrak engineer and lounge car attendant.

 The Conrail locomotive crew failed to stop at the signals before Gunpow Interlocking, and it was determined that the accident would have been avoided had they done so.
 Additionally, they tested positive for cannabis.
 The engineer served four years in a Maryland prison for his role in the crash.
 In the aftermath, drug and alcohol procedures for train crews were overhauled by the Federal Railroad Administration (FRA), which is charged with rail safety.
 In 1991, prompted in large part by this crash, the United States Congress took even broader action and authorized mandatory random drug-testing for all employees in "safety-sensitive" jobs in all industries regulated by the U.S. Department of Transportation (DOT) including trucking, bus carriers and rail systems.
 Additionally, all trains operating on the high-speed Northeast Corridor are now equipped with automatic cab signaling with an automatic train stop feature.
 Several safety issues were identified with Amfleet cars as well.

 At the time, the wreck was the deadliest in Amtrak's history.
 It was surpassed in 1993 by the Big Bayou Canot rail accident in Alabama where 47 died and another 103 were injured.

-Movements of the trains pre-collision
+Movements of the trains before the collision

 Amtrak Train 94

 Amtrak Train 94 (the Colonial) left Washington Union Station at 12:30 pm (Eastern time) for Boston South Station.
 The train had 12 coaches and was filled with travelers returning from the holiday season to their homes and schools for the second semester of the year.
 Two AEM-7 locomotives, numbered 900 and 903, led the train; #903 was the lead locomotive.
 The engineer was 35-year-old Jerome Evans.

 After leaving Baltimore Penn Station, the train's next stop was Wilmington, Delaware.
 Just north of Baltimore, while still in Baltimore County, the four-track Northeast Corridor narrows to two tracks at Gunpow Interlocking just before crossing over the Gunpowder River.
 The train accelerated north toward that location.